M66B/NetGuard/FAQ.md

 In the advanced options you can enable *Seamless VPN handover on reload* to prevent traffic from leaking when the Android VPN service is being restarted.
 However, this does not work properly on all Android versions/variants causing NetGuard to hang and block all connections.

-Android N and later allows NetGuard to be an [Always-On VPN](https://developer.android.com/preview/features/afw.html#always-on-vpn).
+On Android N and later NetGuard can be configured as [Always-On VPN](https://developer.android.com/preview/features/afw.html#always-on-vpn).
-On Android O do not enable '*Block connections without VPN*', see [question 51](#user-content-faq51)) for more information on this.
+On Android O **do not** enable the sub option '*Block connections without VPN*', see [question 51](#user-content-faq51)) for more information on this.

 To protect yourself more, remember to disable Wi-Fi and mobile data before rebooting, and only enable them on reboot, after the firewall service has started (and the key icon is visible in the status bar).